Scotland is our home country and somewhere that we love to explore.

 Scottish tap water is often considered some of the best in the world and you’ll see why when you try it for yourself.

 No need to go out and buy bottled water when visiting Scotland.
-Just take an eco-friendly water cooling bottle like this one and fill up before you leave your accommodation.
+Just take an eco-friendly water cooling bottle like this one and fill it up before you leave your accommodation.

 You’ll quite often find that many of the bigger cities have water refill stations around for you to get free tap water refills.